 Drive south through Franz Josef to Fox Glacier for the evening (4 hours).
 If you’d like, you can hike to the glaciers (although they have been receding enough that you can’t see much from the hike) or take a helicopter tour for a better view.
 The Lake Matheson hike is a short stroll in the Fox Glacier area if you’re looking for something low key.

-We stayed at the Sunset Motel and the views were some of the best we had.
+We spent the night at the Sunset Motel in Fox Glacier, and the views were some of the best we had.
 The actual facilities were very nice as well, and it’s walking distance (although a relatively long walk) to the center of town for restaurants and bars.

 If you’re going to spend two weeks in New Zealand, one of the Great Walks should definitely be on your list!